rust-cli/book/README.md

-# cli-wg
+# CLI working group

-CLI working group
+This repo aims to be a simple, organic means of coordinating work on making the story around using Rust for writing CLI apps more streamlined.